PointT2I: LLM-based text-to-image generation via keypoints: Introduction

 Through extensive experiments, we demonstrate that PointT2I effectively generates pose-accurate images across a diverse range of human actions, including challenging and uncommon poses.
 The results also highlight the effectiveness of the LLM-based feedback system in refining both keypoints and images, and confirm the model’s robustness to variations in prompt phrasing and descriptive detail.
 Our main contributions are as follows:

-\begin{itemize} \item \textbf{PointT2I is the first framework to leverage LLMs for generating human pose keypoints solely from textual prompts, without any fine-tuning, enabling broad pose coverage.} The framework handles not only common human actions but also rare and complex poses such as yoga and acrobatics without additional training.
+\begin{itemize} \item \textbf{PointT2I is the first framework to leverage LLMs to generate human pose keypoints directly from textual prompts.} This allows the model to act as a semantic-to-structural bridge, unlocking the potential of pose-aware T2I backbones.
+As a result, it can handle a wide range of human poses without any fine-tuning.

 \item \textbf{The LLM-based feedback system improves pose-level consistency by refining both the predicted keypoints and the generated images.} This two-module refinement process enhances alignment between the textual description and the visual output.